 Sec.
-201 Appropriation to the Administrative Office of the United States Courts.
+100101 Appropriation to the Administrative Office of the United States Courts.

-This section provides \$1,250,000 in funding to the U.S. Courts' Administrative Office Director to continue statutorily mandated analyses and reporting, including the taxpayer costs associated with nationwide injunctions.
+This section provides \$1,250,000 in funding per year to the U.S. Courts' Administrative Office Director to continue statutorily mandated analyses and reporting on injunctions against the federal government and their taxpayer costs when not secured by injunction bonds, for fiscal years 2025 through 2028.

 Sec.
-202. Appropriation to the Federal Judicial Center.
+100102.
+Appropriation to the Federal Judicial Center.

-This section provides \$1,000,000 in funding for the Federal Judicial Center for continuing education and training programs for judges and other judicial branch personnel, including legal problems and taxpayer costs associated with nationwide injunctions.
+This section provides \$1,000,000 in funding per year for the Federal Judicial Center for continuing education and training programs for judges and other judicial branch personnel, including legal problems and taxpayer costs associated with nationwide injunctions, for fiscal years 2025 through 2028.